hybridcattt/hybridcattt.com/_posts/2021-07-13-start-testing-pragmatic-guide.md

 The term _testing_ describes the process of verifying  the correctness of software.
 Then we distinguish between automated testing and manual testing.

-_Unit tests_ are the kind of automated tests that verifythe correctness of the implementation of individual units of code - such as classes, structs, or functions.
+_Unit tests_ are the kind of automated tests that verify the correctness of the implementation of individual units of code - such as classes, structs, or functions.
 If we only have unit tests, we have to trust that the _units_ are put together correctly to make a functioning app.

 _Integration tests_ verify that units work together correctly. _End-to-end tests_ are even more high-level automated tests that verify the system as a whole, including server-side connection. _UI tests_ verify the app's interface.